 This post may contain affiliate links and I may earn a small commission at no additional cost to you.
 As an Amazon Affiliate, I earn from qualifying purchases

-For more information on how to get to the Great Falls of The Potomac visit the National Park Service website.
+For more information on how to get to the Great Falls Washington DC visit the National Park Service website.

 What you’ll experience